Abashevo culture: Economy

+Horses were evidently used, inferred by cheek pieces typical of neighboring steppe cultures and Mycenaean Greece.
+According to Elena Kuzmina (2007) the first controlling of chariots with cheek-pieces can be attributed to the Abashevo and Multi-cordoned ware cultures.

 The population of Sintashta derived their stock-breeding from Abashevo.
 Abashevo cattle was of the Ukrainian Grey type, and this cattle had previously been raised among earlier Neolithic cultures of the Pontic steppe and along the Danube.
 This type of cattle was later adopted by the Sintashta culture and the Srubnaya culture.

 Warfare

 Archaeological evidence suggests that Abashevo society was intensely warlike.
 Mass graves reveal that inter-tribal battles involved hundreds of warriors of both sides, which indicates a significant degree of inter-regional political integration.
 Warfare appears to have been more frequent in the late Abashevo period, and it was in this turbulent environment in which the Sintashta culture emerged.

 Linguistics

 David Anthony assumes that the Abashevo people spoke Pre-Indo-Iranian or Proto-Indo-Iranian, since it is a possible source of Indo-Iranian loanwords in Uralic.
-The Aryan characteristic of the Abashevo language is also evidenced in its loanwords in Finnic and Saami.
+The Indo-Iranian characteristic of the Abashevo language is also evidenced in its loanwords in Finnic and Saami.

 It probably witnessed a bilingual population undergo a process of assimilation.